 Veeam Backup & Replication allows you to recover individual virtual disks of a VM.
 Recovered virtual disks can be attached to the original VM or to any other VM.
-This recovery option can be helpful if a VM virtual disk becomes corrupted for some reason, for example, with a virus.
+This recovery option can be helpful if a VM virtual disk becomes corrupted.

-A VM virtual disk can be recovered to the latest state or any valid point in time.
-You can preserve the format of a recovered virtual disk, or convert it to thin or thick on the fly.
+You can restore VM virtual disk to the latest state or any valid restore point.
+You can preserve the format of a recovered virtual disk or convert it to the thin or thick provisioned disk format.

 - During the virtual disk restore, Veeam Backup & Replication turns off the target VM (the VM to which you plan to attach the restored virtual disk) to reconfigure its settings and connect restored disks.
-For this reason, it is recommended to stop all active processes on the VM for the restore period.
+It is recommended that you stop all activities on the target VM for the restore period.

 - Open the Home view.

 - In the inventory pane, select the Backups > Disk node.
-Expand the backup job in the working area, right-click a necessary VM in the corresponding backup job and choose Restore virtual disks to launch the Virtual Disk Restore Wizard.
+Expand the backup job in the working area, right-click a VM and select Restore virtual disks to launch the Virtual Disk Restore wizard.

-- Select a check box next to the virtual hard disk that you want to restore.
+- Select the virtual hard disk that you want to restore.